-Owner and founder Patrick Robinson aka “Pat The Roc” was born and raised in Prince Frederick, Maryland.
-At the young age of 5, he picked up a basketball and from that day on, never put it down.
+Owner and founder Patrick Robinson, aka “Pat The Roc,” was born and raised in Prince Frederick, Maryland.
+At the young age of 5, he picked up a basketball and from that day on never put it down.
 As a kid, Pat would play competitive games of horse with his mother, but admits his mom would always win!
-Pat now credits his mom’s early lessons to his future success on the basketball court.
+Pat credits his success to his mom’s early lessons.

 Following in his brother's footsteps, Pat began to pattern his game after Reggie.
 Pat went on to attend Patuxent High School where he played all 4 years.
-Pat was known as the sharp shooting 3 point specialist that could break down any full court defense with his dribbling ability.
-Unfortunately Pat was still the smallest kid on the team and never grew much.
-Pat's dreams of getting a college scholarship to play basketball were very slim, only averaging 9 points and never starting a game as a senior.
-But Pat did not let that discourage him.
+Pat was known as the sharpshooting 3 point specialist that could break down any full-court defense with his dribbling ability.
+Unfortunately, Pat was still the smallest kid on the team and never grew much.
+Pat's chances of getting a college scholarship to play basketball were very slim, only averaging 9 points and never starting a game as a senior, but Pat did not let that discourage him.

-After graduating from high school he made a promise to himself that every time he stepped on the basketball court, he would “Outwork” his opponent.
-Pat spent every single one of his summer days at the park working on his game, from 6am-11pm.
+After graduating from high school, he made a promise to himself that every time he stepped on the basketball court he would “outwork” his opponent.
+Pat spent every single one of his summer days at the park working on his game, from 6 am to 11 pm.
 He would take a break for lunch and come right back.
 With plans to attend college in the fall, Pat got an acceptance letter from the University of Cincinnati in July 2001.
 This was huge for Pat because at the time Cincinnati was one of the top 5 basketball programs in the nation.

-When Pat left for college, not only did he pack his clothes and books, he also brought along his infamous red, white, and blue basketball.
+When Pat left for college, not only did he pack his clothes and books, he also brought along his famous red, white, and blue basketball.
 Pat bounced this basketball all around the college campus.
-He would take it to lunch, the library, and even in class he had his basketball with him.
+He would take it to lunch, the library, and even to class.
 He became known as the kid with the basketball.
 When the season came around Pat had to walk-on and try out for the team.
-Pat knew he would make it, because he practiced all the time.
-Unfortunately Pat was cut from the team twice.
-His freshman and sophomore year.
-Pat was devastated and at a point in his life where he had to make a decision.
-To give up on basketball or give it one more try.
+Pat knew he would make it because he practiced all the time.
+Unfortunately, Pat was cut from the team twice, his freshman and sophomore year.
+Pat was devastated and at a point in his life where he had to make a decision, give up on basketball or give it one more try.

-One day while Pat had his basketball with him he bumped into an older gentleman.
-The older gentleman asked Pat why was he carrying around a basketball.
+One day Pat bumped into an older gentleman.
+The older gentleman asked Pat why he was carrying around a basketball.
 Pat told him his dream of being in the NBA.
 The older gentleman looked at Pat and gave him some advice that would change his future.
 He told Pat to never give up and remember “3″ simple letters, A.I.P, which stands for “Anything Is Possible”.
 Pat took those 3 letters and ran with them.

-In 2003, Pat was scouted by the world famous Harlem Globetrotters and decided to put college on hold.
+In 2003, Pat was scouted by the world-famous Harlem Globetrotters and decided to put college on hold.
 Pat was the youngest player to ever join their team at the age of 19.
-Shortly after training camp Pat was cut from the team and headed back home to Maryland.
-Now his 3rd time being cut in the matter of 3 years, Pat was devastated.
-Pat then remembered the 3 letters "A.I.P." and used them as motivation to continue his dream of basketball.
+Shortly after training camp, Pat was cut from the team and headed back home to Maryland, his 3rd time being cut in a matter of 3 years, Pat was devastated.
+Pat then remembered the 3 letters "A.I.P." and used them as motivation to continue pursuing his dream.

 In 2011, Pat signed to Ballup, a reality basketball show on FOX that follows 10 of the best basketball players on their journey on the basketball court, with NBA players such as Dr. J, Allen Iverson, and Chauncey Billups.
-Pat travels the world training many youth and professional athletes all over the globe.
-He started the Pat The Roc Skills Academy, in hopes to share his knowledge of the game of basketball to help players improve their skills.
+Pat travels the world training many youths and professional athletes all over the globe.
+He started the Pat The Roc Skills Academy to share his knowledge of the game of basketball to help players improve their skills.